DoctorWkt/acwj/02_Parser/Readme.md

 called.

-In our case, the first token in any expression will be a number and this is always followed by maths operator.
+In our case, the first token in any expression will be a number and this may be followed by maths operator.
 After that there may only be a single number, or there may be the start of a whole new expression.
 How can we parse this recursively?